Learn About the Emergency Food Assistance Program (TEFAP)

 Before you apply for emergency food assistance, it is helpful to learn how the program works.
 The Emergency Food Assistance Program receives funds that are used to purchase USDA foods.
 These items are distributed to each state based on the level of need.
 In general, states with a higher unemployment rate and poverty level receive more benefits.
 States also receive funding from TEFAP, which helps local organizations store their food and administer their services.
 Community groups can apply for TEFAP resources in order to receive items for distribution.
 Organizations include food pantries, soup kitchens and other community programs that provide food to individuals in need.

-TEFAP Eligibility Criteria for Seniors
+TEFAP Requirements for Seniors

 A senior’s eligibility for emergency food assistance is determined by each state’s food distribution agency.
 TEFAP eligibility standards are not the same from one state to the next.
 In general, seniors need to be living in poverty in order to qualify for assistance.
 Seniors who are enrolled in other public assistance programs may automatically be eligible for assistance from TEFAP as well.
 For example, being eligible for SNAP food stamps often means that a senior will be accepted for TEFAP assistance.